-ServerCrate gives you a private Restic over SFTP backup target with encrypted offsite storage, no egress fees, and a workflow that is easy to understand.
+ServerCrate gives you a private Restic over HTTPS backup target with encrypted offsite storage, no egress fees, and a workflow that is easy to understand.
 Built for Linux servers, homelabs, Docker hosts, and serious file backups.

 Use the free tier to validate your workflow first, then move up when storage or device count becomes the limit.

 A lot of backup products bury the actual workflow behind vague "cloud backup" language.
-ServerCrate is straightforward: you get a private vault, connect Restic over SFTP, run your backups, and restore without paying egress penalties.
+ServerCrate is straightforward: you get a private vault, connect Restic over HTTPS, run your backups, and restore without paying egress penalties.

 Most managed backup services give you two bad choices: a proprietary agent that only talks to their cloud, or raw object storage that you have to assemble tooling around yourself.
-Restic over SFTP skips both traps.
+Restic over HTTPS skips both traps.

 Every chunk is AES-256 encrypted with a key that only exists on your device.
 The vault sees encrypted ciphertext - no metadata, no filenames, no file sizes that would leak intelligence about your data.
 Even with full root access to the server, we can see that you have data, but not what it is.